mrochaUTAS/WWEdge/README.md

 # WWEdge
-R Shiny app for checking and shrinkage quantification using disc-derived wood wedges
+An R-script for the automatic quantification of wood checking and shrinkage  using disc-derived wedges

 Cite this R-script